publicdomain-nocopyright/7dtd-temporary-information/set_biome_spawning/README.md

 1. Paste the mod from the `mods` folder into your own **dedicated server** or even your **7DTD Client**..
 2. Restart the dedicated server (or your 7DTD Client if you applied this mod to your client only).
 3. Connect to your dedicated server as a player; or play/continue existing single player world.
-4. You should immediately see changes of zombies,
+4. You should immediately see changes of zombies spawning in the whole biome.
    If zombies were killed around you before joining, it might takes up to ~4 in-game hours for new zombies to appear in the kill zone.

 `serverconfig.xml` changes are not needed for improvements to be visible,